justingoncalves34/Cybersecurity_Journey/Virtual_SOC_Environment.md

 ## Project Overview

-The Virtual Security Operations Center (SOC) project was an ambitious endeavor aimed at establishing a comprehensive monitoring and incident response system in a cloud-based environment.
+The Virtual Security Operations Center (SOC) project aimed to establish a comprehensive monitoring and incident response system in a cloud-based environment.
 Over the course of one month, I deployed multiple Windows 11 Pro virtual machines in Microsoft Azure, focusing on the real-time analysis of security events and the detection of potential threats.
-This project stands out not only for its technical implementation but also for its practical application in understanding the dynamics of cybersecurity threats in a virtual landscape.
+This project not only involved technical implementation but also practical applications of understanding cybersecurity threats in a virtual landscape.

-Throughout the project, I monitored over **7.6 million events** and nearly **6,000 alerts**, demonstrating the volume and complexity of data that modern SOCs handle.
-The ability to track real-world brute force attacks provided invaluable insights into common attack vectors and the importance of maintaining vigilant monitoring practices.

-To enhance the effectiveness of my monitoring efforts, I implemented custom alert rules in Microsoft Sentinel, utilizing Kusto Query Language (KQL) to tailor responses to specific threats.
-This proactive approach to security ensured that only significant incidents triggered alerts, allowing for more efficient triage and response processes.
+During the project, I monitored over 7.6 million events and nearly 6,000 alerts, illustrating the complexity of data that modern SOCs manage.
+Implementing custom alert rules in Microsoft Sentinel with Kusto Query Language (KQL) allowed for tailored responses to specific threats, ensuring only significant incidents triggered alerts.
+This proactive approach enhanced efficiency in triage and response processes.

-In addition to establishing a robust monitoring framework, this project underscored the necessity of having playbooks and incident response plans in place to address security events effectively.
-The hands-on experience gained from configuring data connectors and analyzing real-time alerts prepared me for the challenges of working within a Security Operations Center, reinforcing my commitment to continuous improvement in cybersecurity practices.

-By combining technical skills with a deeper understanding of cybersecurity operations, this project has equipped me to contribute meaningfully to the field and better protect critical assets in future roles.
+The project underscored the importance of maintaining vigilant monitoring practices and having incident response plans in place.
+The hands-on experience gained from configuring data connectors and analyzing real-time alerts has prepared me for the challenges within a Security Operations Center, ultimately equipping me to contribute meaningfully to the field and better protect critical assets in future roles.

 ---